 Rule 1.
 Eat Nutrient-rich Foods + Avoid Empty Calories While Pregnant

 Pregnancy is not a free pass to overeat or eat whatever you want, despite “eating for two [or more if you’re having some combination of twins].”
 Pregnancy is the most crucial time in your child’s life to introduce vital nutrients and a variety of wholesome foods.
 As a developing human, she or he deserves optimal nutrients to thrive.
-Eating nutrient-dense foods is also beneficial for the mother in more ways than one: energy maintenance, promotion and support of elevated or stable mood, illness prevention, and ease of fat loss after labor.
+Eating nutrient-dense foods is also beneficial for the mother in more ways than one: energy maintenance, illness prevention, stable mood, and ease of fat loss after labor.

 Rule 2.
 Breastfeed Your Newborn